Despite boost from unexpected sources, Red Sox should trade for third baseman

 No offense to Marrero or Lin, but Frazier has a track record for the kind of offense the Red Sox still need out of third base.
 Unlike last season, when David Ortiz was still in the middle of the order and they outscored every American League team by more than 100 runs, the Sox can't afford to stash a defense-only third baseman such as Marrero in the No. 9 spot.

 And while Farrell said recently that the Red Sox "can't turn away" from the spark Lin has provided, they also can't guarantee that it will continue.
-After all, Lin was called up from Double-A, where he has batted .236 with a .635 OPS in 202 games during the last three seasons.
+After all, Lin was called up from Double-A, where he has batted .236 with a .635 OPS in 202 games during the past three seasons.
 It's no wonder Farrell said several players have come up with an endearing term for the 23-year-old's 10-for-32, seven-walk start in the big leagues: "Linsanity."

 "When you look at what the bottom of the order continues to do, Linnie and Deven, they're in the middle of starting rallies to continuing rallies to right in the mix of it," Farrell said.
 "Sometimes you don't want to disrupt a good thing, and clearly he and Deven and what they've done at third base has given us a lot of momentum."